AndrewEC/har-server/README.md

 To run the unit and integration tests simply run the CreateVenv.ps1 script the run the build script via:
 > python build.py

-This build script, in addition to the running the unit and mutation tests, will also generate coverage reports, install required dependencies, ensure a proper virtual environment is active, and run Flake8.
+This build script, in addition to the running unit tests, will also generate coverage reports, install required dependencies, ensure a proper virtual environment is active, and run Flake8.

-Separate mutation and unit test coverage reports will be generated at the following locations:

-* Unit Tests - html/index.html
-* Mutation Tests - html/index.html